FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st December 2021.md

 drive and determination that has garnered the respect and admiration of all, and how all of

-this encapsulates the ideals of the Freedom of Limerick.--- 2
+this encapsulates the ideals of the Freedom of Limerick.
+---
+2

 He noted that since 1877, only four women have previously received the Freedom of